 I believe that young children develop socially, emotionally, cognitively, linguistically and physically, each at their own, unique pace.
-They learn through hands-on, sensory-oriented exploration and discovery; constructing meaning through interaction with their environments.
+They learn through active, hands-on, sensory-oriented exploration and discovery; constructing meaning through interaction with their environments.
 In other words, children learn by playing.

 My contemporary heroes in this work are Bev Bos, David Elkind, Lillian Katz, Fred Rogers, Betty Jones, Louise Derman-Sparks, Paolo Friere, Sylvia Ashton-Warner, Alfie Kohn, Mary Ann Kohl, Anita Rui Olds, Deb Curtis & Margie Carter, Magda Gerber and T. Berry Brazelton.